 When you create a new Docs site, you'll be asked to fill in a subdomain, which is used to access your public-facing knowledge base.
 You can share this subdomain with your customers, or you can set up a custom domain, such as support.yourdomain.com.
 This article walks you through setting up a custom domain.

 Adding a custom domain

 We're going to use help.jgclothing.co as our Docs domain.
 Our subdomain is jg-clothing.helpscoutdocs.com.
 Just add your desired custom domain to the Custom Domain field on the Docs Settings page.
-Make sure that Public Docs Website switch is ON, then click the blue Save button at the bottom of the page.
+Make sure that the Site Visibility switch is ON, then click the blue Save button at the bottom of the page.

 Creating a CNAME

-To make all of this jive, you'll need to create a CNAME with your DNS provider.
+To make all of this jibe, you'll need to create a CNAME with your DNS provider.
 In most cases, your DNS provider is where you registered your domain name.
 For example, Hover or GoDaddy.
 When you create the CNAME, you'll be prompted to insert a host name or subdomain.
-Continuing with our example above, jg-clothing would be our subdomain.
+Continuing with our example above, help would be our subdomain.

 You'll also be asked to add a destination URL for your custom domain.
 In this case, it would be jg-clothing.helpscoutdocs.com.
 In other words, we're simply setting up a rule that says:

 - If a customer visits help.jgclothing.co (our custom domain), they should see the page located at jg-clothing.helpscoutdocs.com (our Docs subdomain).